benbot8/azure_optimized_ml_pipeline/README.md

 -  enable_onnx_compatible_models: Whether to enable or disable enforcing the ONNX-compatible models.
 The default is False.
 For more information about Open Neural Network Exchange (ONNX) and Azure Machine Learning, see this [article](https://docs.microsoft.com/en-us/azure/machine-learning/concept-onnx).
 - n_cross_validations: How many cross validations to perform when user validation data is not specified.
 As one cross-validation could result in overfit, in my code I chose 2 folds for cross-validation; thus the metrics are calculated with the average of the 2 validation metrics.

+Azure AutoML then tries different models and algorithms during the automation and tuning process.
+As a user, there is no need to specify the algorithm.
+The three different task parameter values determine the list of algorithms, or models, to apply (namely classification, regression or forecasting).
+For classification, this includes the following: Logistic Regression, Light GBM, Gradient Boosting, Decision Tree, K Nearest Neighbors, Linear SVC, Support Vector Classification (SVC), Random Forest, Extremely Randomized Trees, Xgboost, Averaged Perceptron Classifier, Naive Bayes and Linear SVM Classifier.
+That is pretty impressive given that I do no need to specify or configure any of those!
+See [Configure automated ML experiments in Python](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-auto-train) for reference.

 ## Pipeline comparison
 As stated in the summary, the custom-coded solution based on Scikit-learn resulted in a better solution.
 However, the effort and invested time was way more in comparison to the AutoML job, since the latter does turn all the necessary knobs for me.
 I am convinced that if I had the AutoML job more time to run, it would outperform the custom-coded model.
+TODO

 ## Future work